EvanMcBroom/lsa-whisperer/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.txt)

 LSA Whisperer is a set of tools for interacting with authentication packages using their individual message protocols.
-Support is provided for the cloudap, msv1_0, negotiate, pku2u, schannel, and kerberos packages.
+Support is currently provided for the cloudap, kerberos, msv1_0, negotiate, pku2u, and schannel packages and cloudap's AzureAD plugin.
+Partial or unstable support is provided for livessp, negoexts, and the security package manager (SPM).
 Please refer to the [wiki](https://github.com/EvanMcBroom/lsa-whisperer/wiki) to see which message protocols are currently supported.
 Support for more authentication packages may be added in the future.